MattRicchi/White-Matter-Hyperintensities-Segmentation/README.md

   * `test_pytest.py` script containing all test functions;
   * `evaluate_results.py` script to compute the Dice Similarity Coefficient, Precision, Recall and F1 score for each test patient and to plot the boxplot of every evaluation metric;
   * `plot_images.py` script to display the flair image, ground turth and segmentation result for every test patient.
-* The [General_Functions](https://github.com/MattRicchi/White-Matter-Hyperintensities-Segmentation/tree/main/General_Functions) directory includes three scripts containing the necessary functions to correctly handle with medical images in the NIfTI format, and all the functions for the preprocessing and training stages:
+* The [General_Functions](https://github.com/MattRicchi/White-Matter-Hyperintensities-Segmentation/tree/main/General_Functions) directory includes three scripts containing the necessary functions to correctly handle with medical images in the NIfTI format, and all the functions for the preprocessing, training and postprocessing stages:
   * `Nii_Functions.py`
   * `image_preprocessing.py`
   * `Training_Functions.py`
+  * `postprocessing.py`
 * The `test_folder` contains the images created during the testing of all the functions;
 * The [Report](https://github.com/MattRicchi/White-Matter-Hyperintensities-Segmentation/tree/main/Report) directory contains the .tex files used to write the final report of the project.